-Retrieves transactions related to a metadata.
+Retrieves valid or undecided transactions related to a particular metadata.

 When creating a transaction one of the optional arguments is the metadata.
 The metadata is a generic dict that contains extra information that can be appended to the transaction.

 To make it easy to query the bigchain for that particular metadata we create a UUID for the metadata and store it with the transaction.